NikiforovAll/NikiforovAll/README.md

 ## 🛠 Open Source Contributions

-I believe in the transformative power of open source for learning, sharing, and collaboration.
+I believe in the power of open source for learning, sharing, and collaboration.
 On my profile, you’ll find various projects where I contribute tools and libraries that aim to boost productivity and address common development challenges for the community.

 - [Keycloak.AuthServices.Authentication](https://github.com/NikiforovAll/keycloak-authorization-services-dotnet) - Easy Authentication and Authorization with Keycloak in .NET.
 - [Dependify](https://github.com/NikiforovAll/dependify) - A tool to visualize dependencies in your .NET application using Mermaid Diagrams.